Pricing

 Event ticketing software like vFairs makes event ticket management a breeze.
 It allows you to create multiple packages and ticket tiers with different prices.

 Creating bundles with access to exclusive sessions encourages guests to spend more at your event.
-By thoughtfully packaging multiple experiences together, you can boost your future event value.

 Here are a few ways event organizers implement this strategy